coronel08/my-notes/notes/docs/aws.md

         * Deployment Groups - contains settings and configurations used during deployment such as rollbacks, triggers, and alarms
         * Hooks - correspond to lifecycle events such as ApplicationStart, ApplicationStop, etc.
         * Agent - a software package that makes it possible to be used in CodeDeploy
+* AWS Control Tower - setup baseline environment for scalable and secure workloads
 * Amazon Detective - easily investigate security findings.
+Collects data from AWS resources and uses machine learning on data
 * AWS Glue - data transformation tool that Extracts, Transforms, and Load service
-* Amazon GuardDuty - threat detection that monitors accounts and workloads
+* Amazon GuardDuty - threat detection that continously monitors accounts and workloads for mailicious activity and unauthorized behavior, gets data from CloudTrail events, VPC flow logs, DNS logs.
-* Amazon Macie - data security and data privacy service that uses machine learning to protect data
+* Amazon Macie - data security and data privacy service that uses machine learning to automatically protect data.
+Available to protect data on S3.
+Common use case is discovering relevant data fields collected by Macie and turning those fields into custom alerts.
 * AWS Professional Services - team of experts that help set up desired business on AWS
 * Amazon Quicksight - Business Intelligence tool
 * AWS Service Limits or Service Quotas - can use AWS Trusted Advisors Service Limit dashboard to monitor.
 Can be increased by contacting Amazon.
 Applied to AWS account level